 Grand Canyon Campgrounds and RV Park

-If you can’t find a hotel to fit your travel budget inside or near Grand Canyon National Park, you might consider camping or RV’ing instead.
+If you can’t find a hotel to fit your travel budget inside or near Grand Canyon South Rim, you might consider camping or parking an RV instead.

-Camping isn’t for everyone but it is a way to stay inside the park and save money.
+We know camping isn’t for everyone but it is a way to stay inside Grand Canyon South Rim and save money.

-- Mather Campground has 327 sites – check availability.
+- Mather Campground – 327 sites / check availability

-- Trailer Village RV Park has 123 sites (80 electric hookups) – check availability.
+- Trailer Village RV Park – 123 sites (80 electric hookups) / check availability

 National Park campgrounds are notoriously difficult to book into these days, especially with small to medium sized companies ‘block booking’ camp sites.